The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 In April, the snooker fraternity returned to the Crucible Theatre for the second year running, marking the first time since the World Snooker Championship was revived in 1969 that the blue-riband event was staged at the same venue for consecutive years.

-John Spencer emerged victorious in 1977, but he duly became the first of many first-time champions thereafter who would succumb to the “Curse of the Crucible”.
+John Spencer emerged victoriously in 1977, but he duly became the first of many first-time champions at the venue thereafter who would succumb to the “Curse of the Crucible”.

 Spencer, meanwhile was defeated in the opening round by South African Perrie Mans, who would go on to feature in one of the more memorable semi-final encounters in Sheffield.

 Mans faced a rejuvenated Fred Davis, winner of eight world titles in the immediate post-war era.

 At 64, Davis is the oldest player to feature at such a late stage at the Crucible, a record that is likely never going to be beaten.

 Trailing 14-8, Davis fought his way back to 16-14 down and had a straight pink to reduce his deficit to just a single frame.